bean-mhm/realbloom/README.md

 <!-- INTRODUCTION -->
 ## Introduction

-RealBloom is a sophisticated bloom simulation tool for adding more realism to 3D renders and HDR images in general.
+RealBloom is a sophisticated bloom simulation tool for achieving more realism in 3D renders and HDR images.

 ![RealBloom Screenshot](images/1-main.png)